PhD Dissertation: The aesthetics of the virtual

-Disclaimer 1: This short text is merely a brief summary of my PhD dissertation that I finished in January 2024 at Koblenz University and Hochschule Bonn-Rhein-Sieg University of Applied Sciences.
-The full dissertation will be published as issue 20 in the edition “Medien- und Gestaltungsästhetik” at transcript in late autumn 2024.
+This short text is a brief summary of my PhD dissertation that I finished in January 2024 at Koblenz University and Hochschule Bonn-Rhein-Sieg University of Applied Sciences.
+The full dissertation was published as issue 20 in the edition “Medien- und Gestaltungsästhetik” at transcript in late autumn of 2024.

 Experiment (Work in Progress)